Poker / ELECTRIC LIGHT ORCHESTRA

 with Marc Kurtz

-Canadian singer-songwriter, classic canadian rock, classic rock, folk rock, mellow gold, permanent wave, rock, roots rock, singer-songwriter
+Album rock, classic rock, heartland rock, mellow gold, piano rock, rock, singer-songwriter, soft rock